2014 United States Senate election in Mississippi: Racism scandal

 A second scandal emerged during the primary when pro-Cochran ads appealed to African American voters by suggesting that Tea Party efforts to prevent Democrats from voting were racially motivated.
 Charges first surfaced that a small group of elderly Democratic women activists calling themselves Citizens for Progress were behind the controversy, but later facts as well as money trails show that money exchanged hands multiple times between Citizens for Progress and Mississippi Conservatives PAC.

-After the fallout of the primary election, Missouri Republican Party chairman Ed Martin wrote an op-ed calling for the censure of Henry Barbour for his role in the funding of racist advertisements.
+After the fallout of the primary election, Missouri Republican Party chairman Ed Martin wrote an op-ed calling for the censure of Henry Barbour for his role in the funding of the advertisements.
 He also called for Barbour's censure at an RNC summer meeting in Chicago.

 Senator Ted Cruz appeared on the Mark Levin Show to discuss the Mississippi primary.
 He called for an investigation, saying, "the ads they ran were racially charged false attacks".